 I want to share a true story with anyone who may be struggling with what is taking place in their life or who may be wondering if God is at work in their life.
-I want to share a true story of a divine appointment that I got to witness firsthand this past Sunday.
+I want to share a true story of a divine appointment that I got to witness firsthand.
 I am sharing this story because the Lord put it on my heart to share it.

 Author Note: Before I begin, I want to make it clear that I am not using the real names of the people involved as a precaution.

 I assist my local church on Sundays by running the live broadcast and by recording video for the church’s sermon archive.
 I will occasionally operate the soundboard when the person who normally operates the soundboard (let’s call him “the Sound Guy”) is not able to be at church.
 I know the basics of turning on and turning off certain microphones with the soundboard, but I am not an expert.

 December 14 was the date of my church’s annual Christmas program.
 Each year the children at my church reenact the birth of the Messiah.
 The Christmas program is the second largest production that my church does each year.